ayanalamMOON/ImageToPDF-converter/README.md

 - Automatic error logging: Log error messages to a local file
 - Analyze error data: Use the local error logs to analyze error data and identify common issues

+### 🛡️ Enhanced Error Logging and Reporting
+- Detailed error messages: Provide specific information about the error, including context and possible causes
+- Additional context: Include relevant context information such as function names, input parameters, and file paths in error logs
+- Consistent formatting: Ensure error logs follow a consistent format for easier parsing and analysis
+- Centralized error logs: Create a centralized error reporting system to collect and store error logs from all instances of the application
+- Logging levels: Utilize different logging levels (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL) to categorize the severity of errors
+- Stack traces: Include stack traces when logging exceptions to provide more detailed information about where the error occurred
+- Regular review: Periodically review error logs to identify patterns and recurring issues, and take corrective actions

 ## 🛠 Dependencies Installation Guide (aka Skill Acquisition 101)

 ### 🐍 Python Libraries You'll Need